willyrv/SSPSC_vs_StSI/README.md

-These python scripts were used to perform the simulations described in our paper *Demographic inference using genetic data from a single individual: separating population size variation from population structure* (see the original paper
+These python scripts were used to perform the simulations described in our paper *Demographic inference using genetic data from a single individual: separating population size variation from population structure* published in Theoretical Population and Biology.
+You can fin the original paper at the following link:
   <a href=http://www.sciencedirect.com/science/article/pii/S0040580915000581>
-  Mazet O., Rodríguez W., Chikhi L. (2015)</a> or a
+  Mazet O., Rodríguez W., Chikhi L. (2015)</a> and a preprint in biorxiv
-  <a href=http://arxiv.org/abs/1412.1243> Preprint </a> for theoretical details).
+  <a href=http://arxiv.org/abs/1412.1243>  </a> see these links for theoretical details).

 The code may be used in order to reproduce the analyses performed in the paper and in the Supplementary Materials.